Impact

 Risk and Exploitability

 The flaw has a CVSS score of 8.5, indicating high severity.
-Exploitation requires authenticated administrative access to the router, which suggests the attack vector is local networks with admin credentials, but remote exploitation is feasible if an attacker can gain those credentials.
-The EPSS score is not available, but the lack of KEV listing reduces the likelihood of widespread exploitation at this time.
+Exploitation requires authenticated administrative access to the router, suggesting the attack vector is local networks with admin credentials, though remote exploitation is possible if an attacker obtains those credentials.
+The EPSS score of 2% indicates a relatively low exploitation probability, and the lack of KEV listing further reduces the likelihood of widespread exploitation.
 Nonetheless, the ability to execute privileged commands provides a clear path to full device compromise, warranting immediate attention.

 OpenCVE Enrichment